 (d) The court has found the nonmoving parent in contempt of court at least twice within three years because the parent failed to comply with the residential time provisions in the court-ordered parenting plan, or the parent has been convicted of custodial interference in the first or second degree under RCW 9A.40.060 or 9A.40.070.

-Finding Lawyers for Child Custody in Kent County, WA
+Washington Child Custody Lawyers in Kent County

 The attorneys at Law Offices of Shana E. Thompson are experienced in filing actions under Revised Code of Washington (RCW) 26.09, including dissolutions of marriage, legal separations, and major parenting plan modifications.

 We represent clients in family law cases throughout all of King County including Seattle, North Bend, Mercer Island, Bellevue, Issaquah, Vashon Island and Maury Island.
 We also represent clients in family law cases in the city of Kent, WA, in the heart of the Seattle-Tacoma metropolitan area.
 Call (206) 712-2756 to schedule a confidential consultation to discuss divorce case or paternity case.